pwm/datetime-period/readme.md

 # DateTimePeriod

 An implementation of the datetime period type for working with temporal intervals.
-The library includes all possible relations on intervals.
+The library includes the full set of relations on intervals defined by [Allen's Interval Algebra](https://www.ics.uci.edu/~alspaugh/cls/shr/allen.html).
 For further information see the "Usage" and "How it works" paragraphs.

 ## Requirements